 What about IRAs from a Qualified Domestic Relations Order (“QDRO”)?

-If you have any questions in regards to asset protection or would like to explore how to use qualified plans to achieve asset security, please reach out to your Odyssey consultant.
+If you have any questions in regard to asset protection or would like to explore how to use qualified plans to achieve asset security, please reach out to your Odyssey consultant.

 More Insights From This author

 What is a Cash Balance Plan?
 Your Top Questions Answered

 Pension Lump Sum Values to Plunge in 2023

 Healthcare Costs Expected to Spike in 2023